chocoblocko9/nixos-config/README.md

   - Nah, it's fine (24/11/25)
 - [x] Enable randomising wallpapers + get at least 1 more (23/11/25)
   - I'm very lazy that was not hard at all, up to like 12 now (29/11/25)
+- [X] Add hyprland to flake and pin its version (good excuse to use flake cus they're changing window rules) (25/11/25)
+  - Alright that should theoretically be done, I guess I'll find out when hyprland updates to 0.53 (29/11/25)

 ## Background